About The City of Fontana

 Fontana was named one of the Nation's 100 Best Communities for Young People by America's Promise Alliance and ING in 2008 and again in 2010.

-In 2014, Fontana was named in the Top 20 Safest Cities in the Nation by Business Insider.
+In 2014, Fontana was named in the Top 20 Safest Cities in the Nation by Business Insider and in 2017 Fontana was named the second strongest City financially by the Fiscal Times.

 Fontana continues to grow and prosper and has many new residential and commercial developments planned in the near future.
 Fontana expects to approach build-out of the 45 square miles in the next fifteen years.